networked-systems-iith/DBValidator/README.md

 # DBValidator
-To get P4 program augmented with assertion and BL codes, run the below command inside the directory:
+To get P4 program augmented with assertion and BL codes, run the below command inside the "dbval_script" directory:

 `$ bash dbval.sh`